- Concrete Walkways and Sidewalks

 Stairs and walkways share many of the same basic concrete requirements and safety considerations.
 Plus, the same methods used for coloring exterior concrete flatwork are equally suitable for stairways.
 The most popular include adding integral color, staining and applying dry-shake color hardener.
 Some contractors combine these techniques to produce unique color variations and marbling effects.

-STANDARD STEP HEIGHT
+OUTDOOR STEP HEIGHT

 When planning the look of your concrete stairway, don't sacrifice functionality for flair.
 The most important dimensions are the riser height and tread depth.
 They should be in proportions that will comfortably accommodate the average person's stride.
 Although the ratio can vary depending on the application, local building codes often dictate the minimum and maximum riser heights and minimum tread depth.
 The 7-11 rule is one that's frequently used (maximum riser height of 7 inches and minimum tread depth of 11 inches).
 Risers should also be at least 4 inches in height.